 Dealing With Toddler Fear

 Dealing with toddler fear can seem quite overwhelming for some parents.
-Here are some tips to help with rational and irrational toddler fears.
+Here are some personal tips to help with rational and irrational toddler fears.
+Any suggestions from you could be a real help to others.

 Most parents of toddlers have more than likely experienced their toddler being afraid of something.
 This fear can be real or imagined - being afraid of a bath, dog or thunder.
 It could have been an irrational fear, like fear of the dark or night terrors.